We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Addressing the cause of friction against the skin usually results in the improvement of the acne.

 Scientists have tended to link acne around the jawline to fluctuations in hormones.
 However, other researchers have challenged and refuted this notion.

 There is no evidence to suggest that acne around the jaw and chin will accurately predict if a person has a hormonal disturbance.

-In both males and females, the adrenal glands produce a hormone called DHEA-S. One study found that females with adult acne had mild to moderately elevated levels of this hormone.
+In both males and females, the adrenal glands produce a hormone called DHEA-S.

 Since many people with acne do not have hormone abnormalities, however, other factors — such as increased sensitivity of oil glands to hormones — may be the cause.

 A range of topical treatments can work to fight bacteria, inflammation, and excess oil, all of which can cause acne.